openfaas/docs/docs/languages/python/examples/readiness.md

 Some functions need to do work before they can serve traffic: load a machine-learning model, warm a cache, open a database connection pool, or download a dataset.
 Until that work finishes, the function is running but not yet able to answer requests.

 A readiness check lets OpenFaaS hold traffic back until the function signals it is ready.
-Without one, the first request after a cold start or a scale-from-zero lands on a Pod that is up but still initialising, and fails with a 500 or a timeout.
+This matters every time a new Pod joins the service — a first deployment, a scale-up to add replicas, a rolling update, a restart, or a scale-from-zero.
+Without it, the first request to a Pod that is up but still initialising fails with a 500 or a timeout.

 Use-cases: